Water All Around Us

 Although ROAM is trailside, there is plenty of water to enjoy in the surrounding area.
 Here are some examples:

-Located one mile north of downtown Seeley, this quiet, spring-fed lake with sandy beach is a popular open water swimming spot.
-It is also the site of a premier midwest event called the FAT Tire Triathlon.
+Located one mile north of downtown Seeley, this quiet, spring-fed lake with sandy beach is a popular swimming spot.
 There is a small boat landing on Silverthorn Lake for non-motorized watercraft.
 Find directions here.

 St. Croix National Scenic Riverway (Namekagon River)